instana/python-sensor/example/asyncio/README.md

 # Asyncio Examples

-This directory includes an example asyncio application and client with aiohttp and asynqp used for testing.
+This directory includes an example asyncio application and client with aiohttp and aio-pika used for testing.

 # Requirements

-* Python 3.5 or greater
+* Python 3.7 or greater
-* instana, aiohttp and asynqp Python packages installed
+* instana, aiohttp and aio-pika Python packages installed
 * A RabbitMQ server with it's location specified in the `RABBITMQ_HOST` environment variable